patrykzboch/patrykzboch-software-engineering-portfolio/README.md

 # Patryk Zboch's Portfolio

   A collection of software development projects showcasing my skills in programming, problem-solving, and system design.
-This portfolio includes projects built with a variety of technologies such as C#, UML, and more.
+This portfolio includes projects built with a variety of technologies such as C#, UML, React Native and more.
 Feel free to explore my work!

 ## Table of Contents
 - [About Me](#about-me)